 They were in love.
 I could see that in the pink flower placed neatly in her wavy hair and in the matching colour scheme both of them wore to the early-morning session.
 Together they seemed carefully crafted to be framed but not to be posted on social media, lest love be robbed of itself.
-Certainly, they would say yes to the idea of marriage unlike those who don’t believe in the institution altogether.
+Certainly, they, unlike those who don’t believe in the institution altogether, would say yes to the idea of marriage.
 After all, they were holding hands, an unconscious gesture that seemed too appropriate to be inappropriate after celebrating 25 years of marriage and parenting two lovely children.

 Good Morning, Madam.
 Good Morning, Gentleman.
 How may I help you today?